Mitendra/powerguild.github.io/docs/_posts/2024-06-08-HAProxy-Couchbase-Integration.markdown

 6. To make it easier for the client, the protocol supports opaque data, which the server returns as is in the response.
 This allows the client to match the response to the correct request.

 ## HAProxy Integration Highlights
-1. mTLS support is not enabled in HAProxy Lua TCP socket: a hack to enable it is available, but a better fix is needed.
+1. mTLS support is not enabled in HAProxy Lua TCP socket.
+A hack to enable it is available [here](https://github.com/Mitendra/haproxy-lua-couchbase?tab=readme-ov-file#haproxy-lua-socket-patch-for-mtls), but a better fix is needed.
 2. DNS support is not enabled in Lua.
 HttpClient has DNS resolution options, but they don’t apply to TCP sockets.
 The do-resolve action is present, but interaction between Lua and HTTP actions is not documented.
 Attempts to use it did not work.
 3. Since DNS can happen over TCP, we can build a simple, limited-scope DNS solution to handle specific use cases.
 4. TCP calls can only happen in the same thread, so we need to use Lua-per-thread for this kind of interaction.
 5. For pipelining:
     a.
 We need a way to send requests from different ongoing transactions into a queue.
 HAProxy Lua supports a queue which can be used here.
     b.
 Pause the ongoing transactions.
 Lua has an option to yield/sleep without blocking the event loop.
     c.
 Read from the queue and connect to CB.
 This needs to be built.
     d.
 Read the response and share it with the paused transactions.
 We are not aware of a way to enable the transaction when some other action is triggered in Lua (other than IO).
 A workaround is to periodically wake up, try to read the data from the shared source, and if not found, pause again.
 6. TCP timeouts: core.tcp only supports overall timeouts and doesn’t have individual read/write/idle timeouts.
 If we set the timeout very high, a connection error takes a very long time; if we set it low, the TCP connection gets closed frequently and new connections need to be opened periodically.

 ## Testing